PostHog/posthog-github-action/README.md

 - `repositoryOwner` - The repository owner
 - `actor` - The user who triggered the workflow
 - `eventName` - The event that triggered the workflow

+When `capture-workflow-duration` is enabled, these additional properties are included:

+- `duration_seconds` - Time elapsed since workflow started (in seconds)
+- `run_url` - URL to the workflow run
+- `run_attempt` - The attempt number of this run
+- `run_id` - The unique ID of this run
+- `run_started_at` - ISO 8601 timestamp when the workflow started

 ## Example Usage